Tgegoski/H3_Javascript_GeneratePassword/README.md

-# H3_Java_GeneratePassword
+# H3_Javascript_GeneratePassword

-Description -
+# Description

 This project is to create a password generator that will randomly create passwords based on the users choices.
-Lots of employers need to have the capbility for their employees to have passwords that are very secure using multiple types of characters.
+Lots of employers need to have the capability for their employees to have passwords that are very secure using multiple types of characters.
 This password generator allows users to choose the length of their password and then choose whether they would like to use uppercase, lowercase, numbers or special characters.
-Once theese options are selected it will generate a random password based on their selections and show it in the text box.
-They can then copy and paste it to be used whereever they need.
+Once these options are selected it will generate a random password based on their selections and show it in the text box.
+They can then copy and paste it to be used whenever they need.

+Below are examples of the before and after screenshots:

-Instructions for Use:
+# Instructions for Use:

-1. Click on the Generate Password button to inititate.
+1. Click on the Generate Password button to initiate.

 2. When prompted with the question "How many characters would you like your password to be?"; enter a number between 8-128 in the text box.
-A mimimum of 8 characters is required.
+A minimum of 8 characters is required.

 3. When prompted with the question "Would you like to use uppercase letters?" choose ok or cancel.